 - I am going to take a few moments to calm down and I will come back and we will talk.
 It’s really okay to disengage if it prevents a major blow up.

 - This is frustrating for both of us isn’t it, what can we do now?

-If you are feeling stressed, get some help to achieve some work life balance, limit your tasks to just the necessary.
+If you are feeling stressed, seek help to achieve some work-life balance, limit your tasks to just the necessary.